miklevin/MikeLev.in/_posts/2023-05-30-know-the-lay-of-the-land-and-hold-your-horses.md

 certainly not as a weapon against others.
 But rather, it is a force to be harnessed.
 It is a gift, an internal power source; your own personal mitochondria.
 I don't know if your schooling has covered that yet, but it's a power source that is in every cell of your body.

-It was once a separate organism that was eaten and absorbed by one of your ancestors.
+Mitochondria was once a separate organism that was eaten and absorbed by one of your ancestors.
 It has its own DNA and remains separate from your own.
 It is a symbiotic relationship.
-It is commonly regarded in biology as the internal power source of animals.
+Mitochondria is commonly regarded in biology as the internal powerplant of animals.
 Animals don't have to draw their power from the sun like plants do.
 Mitochondria are what make animals animals.

 Other forms of life, mostly plants and Kryptonians, must draw their power from the light of the sun, but not you, my child.
 You have it within you.
 And more